phylolab/leucokranosHybrid/README.md

    - assessed SoftClipping by `atlas assessSoftClipping`,
    - generated statistics of merged reads by `picard CollectInsertSizeMetrics`, `bamtools stats`, `atlas BAMDiagnostics` and `atlas pileup`.

+These steps are included in 3_processing.py, 3_processing_array.sh, and 2C_MappingProcessing.sh.

 To use atlas on Curnagl, we can use the Singularity container with the following command (be careful, in the `3_processing.py` script, we need to adapt the path of atlas)

 ```shell